Zuccace/atasmart-tool/README.md

 * I have some hopes someone will implement something like this, but in C, Python or (ba)sh.

 ### TODO -list
-* Gather more information at the start and end of test(s) and warn user if something alarming is found.
+* Gather more information at the start and end of test(s) and warn user if something alarming is found. - Almost done.
-* Since test last longer the more capacity a disk has - make smaller disk count more towards total progress %.

 ### License
 GPL-3